 Time to cook your pasta.
 Whatever type of pasta you want to use is fine.
 I prefer a shorter pasta with this recipe but that is your call.
 Cook your pasta in salted water according to package instructions.

-Turn the temp down and add the snow peas, red peppers, scallions and sesame seeds.
+In the same pan that you cooked the steak, turn the temperature down too medium and add the snow peas, red peppers, scallions and sesame seeds.
 Toss and cook for about 2 minutes.
 The colors will all get bright on the veggies.
 Remove and put into a bowl.

 Once the pan has cooled down mix all of the dressing ingredients in the pan with the burner off.
 This is to help get all the blackened bits into the dressing.